wprender/cloudbreak-docs/docs/gcp.md

 * Google Cloud Storage
 * Google Cloud Storage JSON API

->If you enabled every API then you have to wait about **10 minutes** for the provider.
+>If you have enabled every API then you have to wait about **10 minutes** for the provider.

-When creating GCP credentials in Cloudbreak you will have to provide the email address of the Service Account and the project ID (from Google Developers Console - Projects) where the service account is created.
-You'll also have to upload the generated P12 file and provide an OpenSSH formatted public key that will be used as an SSH key.
+When creating GCP credentials **in Cloudbreak you will have to provide the email address of your `Service Account` (from the Service accounts page of your Google Cloud Platform Permissions) and the `Project ID` (from the Dashboard of your Google Cloud Platform Home) where the service account is created.** You'll also have to **upload the generated P12 file and provide an OpenSSH formatted public key** that will be used as an SSH key.

 ## Generate a new SSH key